uob-coms20007/uob-coms20007.github.io/notes/semantics/hoare.md

 We will use extended Boolean expressions interchangeably with sets of states.
 You don't need to worry too much about the specifics of extended Boolean expressions; for the most part, they behave exactly like standard logical formulas and satisfy all the usual identities - feel free to use any logical expression within assertions.
-The key thing to remember, however, is that _free variables_ within assertions, i.e. those that are not bound to a quantifier, refer to _program variables_ and thus depend on the current state, e.g. $$\exists y.\, x = (2 * y) + 1$$ corresponds to the set of states in which the current value of the variable $x$ is even.
+The key thing to remember, however, is that _free variables_ within assertions, i.e. those that are not bound to a quantifier, refer to _program variables_ and thus depend on the current state, e.g. $$\exists y.\, x = (2 * y) + 1$$ corresponds to the set of states in which the current value of the variable $x$ is odd.

 # Compositionality